robisim74/angular-library-starter/README.md

 # angular-library-starter
 [![Build Status](https://travis-ci.org/robisim74/angular-library-starter.svg?branch=master)](https://travis-ci.org/robisim74/angular-library-starter)
->Build a library compatible with Angular, AoT compilation &amp; Tree shaking.
+>Build an Angular library compatible with AoT compilation &amp; Tree shaking.

 This starter allows you to create a library for **Angular 2+** apps written in _TypeScript_, _ES6_ or _ES5_.
-The project is based on the official _Angular_ modules.
+The project is based on the official _Angular_ packages.

 Get the [Changelog](https://github.com/robisim74/angular-library-starter/blob/master/CHANGELOG.md).